natbusa/geo-services.scikit-learn/README.md

 https://www.docker.com/products/overview

 ### Run the tutorial
-Most of it will be run straight from the browser, try this link [http://localhost:8888](http://localhost:8888)
+Most of this tutorial will be run straight from the browser, try this link [http://localhost:8888](http://localhost:8888)

 During the tutorial, we will also do some direct inspection of the data using the Cassandra cqlsh CLI.
 In order to run `cqlsh`, you have to execute it as an attached process on the already running container as follows: